-The Kigali genocide memorial is the place where over 250,000 victims of the 1994 genocide against the Tutsi where given a dignified burial.
-The site provides an opportunity to visitors wishing to learn and understand the events leading to the genocide.
-The significance of these dark tourism site makes it one of the 7 best things to do in Rwanda.
+The Kigali genocide memorial is the place where over 250,000 victims of the 1994 genocide against the Tutsi were given a dignified burial.
+The site provides an opportunity for visitors wishing to learn and understand the events leading to the genocide.
+The significance of this dark tourism site makes it one of the 7 best things to do in Rwanda.

 Have fun while shopping in Caplaki Craft Village where you will find and pick up uniquely Rwandan hand-made crafts.
-While here, you should not miss out on picking some of these uniquely Rwanda handicraft; Wood-carved masks, Imigongo which is a wall hanging made of dung, paper bead necklaces and of course not forgetting to grab some Rwandan coffee.
+While here, you should not miss out on picking some of these uniquely Rwanda handicrafts; Wood-carved masks, Imigongo which is a wall hanging made of dung, paper bead necklaces, and of course not forgetting to grab some Rwandan coffee.

 Hiking Mount Bisoke

 Mount Bisoke hiking shouldn’t miss out on your bucket list of the 7 most interesting things to do in Rwanda.
 Eight volcanoes are found in the Virunga massif and mount Bisoke which is also known as “Visoke” is one of them.

 Towering at 12,175 ft., mount Bisoke provides a good opportunity for visitors interested in hiking.
 More interesting about the mount Bisoke hike is the fact that it has got two crater lakes with beautiful scenery.